- Rob Hopkins By

 Countries across the globe are trying to wind down coal production.
 While this will help in the battle against climate change, those communities that have specialised in coal mining may see their local job market decline or be eliminated entirely.

-As the world grapples with climate change, we urgently need to find ways of reducing our CO₂ emissions.
+As the world grapples with climate change, we urgently need to find ways of reducing our CO? emissions.
 Sectors which rely heavily on fossil fuels, such as energy and aviation, are commonly held to be the worst offenders.

-- TEDx Talks By
+- By TEDx Talks

 Not all carbon is created equal.
 Writer Jackson Carpenter argues that the power to stop climate change rests on recognizing different kinds of carbon – a shift in perspective that allows us to change